raine/tgreddit/README.md

 # subreddit.
 String and one of: hour, day, week, month, year, all.
 # Optional.
 The default is `day`.
 default_time = "day"

+# Set default filter for post type.
+When fetching for new posts, only posts
+# matching the filter are considered.
+# String and one of: image, video, link, self_text, gallery
+# Optional and unset by default, meaning all post types are considered.
+default_filter = "video"
 ```

 Perhaps the simplest way to determine a Telegram channel's ID is to open the